-Occasionally I’d go running with my husband but “with” is sort of a gray area.
+Occasionally I’d go running with my husband, but “with” is sort of a gray area.
 Yes, we drove to the trailhead together, and yes, we did drive home together, but that middle part?
 The actual running?
 Not so much.
 Unless, of course, he needed a walk break, in which case he would briskly stride next to me while I chugged along.
 Yep, I’m that slow.
 My husband can walk faster than I run.

 Okay, so I’m exaggerating a bit, but you get my point.
 When you’re a slow runner, you think that the power of the group is not within your grasp and reconcile yourself to running solo.

 But this post isn’t about what it’s like to be a back-of-the-packer (I’ve written about that here), but rather why it’s worth it to find a partner or club to run with.
+Check out below the main benefits of training with others.

 SAFETY FIRST: running with a virtual buddy (i.e. on the phone) is a definite no-no. Even if you’re using a hands-free device, you’ll still be distracted from what’s around you.
 Just like talking on the phone while you’re driving, you need your attention to be front and center so you don’t get hurt.